Cycling in Sydney: Sydney cycling network

 Subsequently, longer segregated paths have been built along selected routes through the city.
 There had been plans to extend these separated routes, however these have largely not gone ahead, and some important commuter paths, like the College Street bike path, have actually been removed in 2015 at the insistence of Duncan Gay, the former Minister for Roads, Maritime and Freight (who has openly described himself as "the biggest bike lane sceptic in government") with the support of Mike Baird, a former Premier of New South Wales.

 Another criticism of Sydney's separated paths is that the traffic lights preference cars over both pedestrians and cyclists.
 Not only are cyclists critical of the reported difficulty in triggering a light change, they are also unhappy that priority is afforded to cars by default, in much the same way that pedestrians must push a button before being included in the traffic light sequence.

 Coinciding with the City of Sydney's new investment in cycleways, the state of NSW has repeatedly released statewide plans for bicycle infrastructure, including in 2010, BikePlan NSW.
 The plan is acknowledged by Bicycle NSW, but thought to be underfunded by local bicycle groups.
 While premier of NSW, Kristina Keneally bicycle commuted 10 km each way from the suburb of Pagewood to the CBD.
-The latest plan, Sydney's Cycling Future was published in December 2013.